felix-lambert/felix-lambert.github.io/about.md

 Do not hesitate to contact me so we can have a conversation about your project.

 FR: Issue d'Epitech, je sais développer un projet de façon autonome.
-J’aime apprendre, je suis curieux, et j’apprécie les atmosphères dynamiques et harmonieuses.
+J’aime apprendre, je suis curieux, et j’apprécie les atmosphères dynamiques.

 Je suis un passionné de javascript et je suis ouvert à toutes formes d'innovations.